 2. How often do you see manta rays at night?

-Mantas are wild animals and sometimes they, unfortunately, don’t show up, but statistically, we see them about 80-85% of the time.
+Mantas are wild animals so sometimes they, don’t show up.
+We've analyzed the data and statistically, we see them 79-80% of the time or 4 out of 5 trips.
 While they do occasionally take their own vacation they still haven't gotten around to telling us when that will be or when they plan to return to "work".

 3. How many do you usually see?